Junha-Jang/pebble-test-with-koa/README.md

 ## Project setup

 `/app/` is the app's main directory.
 A directory `/test/` will be made in the future for testing purposes.
-`/app/route` is the app's routes. `/app/view` is the app's main page.
+`/app/route` is the app's API routes. `/app/view` is the app's main page.

 The app from `/app/view` is a SPA and dynamically reloads data by requesting from APIs, mounted on `/api`.